MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-hdfs.md

 	# Run rxImport to convert the data info XDF and save as a composite file
 	rxImport(AirDemoSrcObj, outFile=AirDemoXdfObj)

-This creates a directory named testXdf, with subdirectories data and metadata subdirectories containing the split .xdfd and .xdfm files.
+This creates a directory named testXdf, with the data and metadata subdirectories, containing the split .xdfd and .xdfm files.

 	list.files(AirDemoXdfDir, recursive=TRUE, full.names=TRUE)